 Nerium EHT Price

-When I checked the company website, for a 1 month supply (non returning customer), the cost was $89.95 and for auto-shippments it was $69.95.
+When I checked the company website, for a 1 month supply (non-returning customer), the cost was $89.95 and for auto-shipments, it was $69.95.
 These amounts include $9.95 shipping.
-When I checked, it was less expensive on Amazon and Ebay
+When I checked, it was less expensive on Amazon and eBay

 Supplement companies often have an arbitration clause when purchasing products from their site.
-This is to protect them from class action lawsuits.
+This is to protect them from class-action lawsuits.
 This makes sense.
-It looks like this might be the cause with Nerium.com also.
+It looks like this might be the cause of Nerium.com also.
 The Terms and Conditions page of Nerium.com states

 “The arbitration shall be conducted before a single arbitrator, and shall not be conducted on a class-wide, class-action, or multiple-complaining-party basis.
 The prevailing party shall recover its attorneys’ fee and costs from the losing party.”

 While I'm not a lawyer this looks like people waive certain rights -like jury trial- when purchasing products from their website.
 Nobody wants to be sued so I understand companies trying to shield themselves from what can sometimes be frivolous legal battles.
 I bring this up in case it matters to anyone.

 The company website says to take 1 tablet per day with food in the morning, preferably with some food that has healthy fats.
 This is likely to increase absorption.
 A box contains 30 tablets, so this will last a month.